 After a long process, you're a proud homeowner.

 We know how daunting it can be to purchase your first home.
 There's a lot to learn.
 Think of it as a step-by-step process and tick things off one by one.
 Take your time.
 Once you decide to purchase a home, there are plenty of people to help you achieve it.

 Here at Unity, we love helping our clients reach their goals.
-If a new home is on the cards for you, give us a call!
+If a new home is on the cards for you, enquire online or give us a call!
 We're here to answer your questions and steer you in the right direction.

 *Special eligibility and lending criteria apply for First Home Loans.
 T&Cs, a $350 approval fee + a one-off lenders mortgage insurance premium of 1% of total amount borrowed will apply.
 View rates, fees and T&C’s here.

 This material is for information purposes only.
 We recommend seeking financial advice about your situation and goals before getting a financial product.
 To talk to one of our team, please call 0800 229 943.
 Or, for more information about Unity’s financial advice services, read our Financial Advice Disclosure Statement at unitymoney.co.nz.